 - Make content accessible.
 When it comes to sharing strategies and services, every company loves their own frameworks and diagrams to showcase their unique approach.
 But if you want thoughtful and useful input on the strategy you have to break it down and make it specific, clear and easy to digest and discuss.

 - Timing is everything.
-Where you are in the cycle of building trust and comfort with your Advisory Board should inform your content focus.
+Where you are in the cycle of building trust and comfort with your Customer Advisory Board should inform your content focus.
 Some topics work better after you have convened the group a few times and gained trust among the members.
-For example, you may want an opinion on competitors, but until there is a lot of trust established, and a working familiarity with the company’s strategy these conversations will lack structure and substance.
+For example, you may want an opinion on competitors, but until there is trust established, and a working familiarity with the company’s strategy, these conversations will lack structure and substance.

 Less is more.
-Force the discipline to have fewer topics and spend the time to shape a structured quality discussion.
+Force the discipline to have fewer topics, fewer to no slides and spend the time to shape a structured quality discussion.
 This is one of the hardest disciplines to adopt, but one that will bring the most benefit for you and your clients around the Customer Advisory Board table.